 3. Does the subcontractor have a policy on equality and diversity- How is this communicated to learners?
 Does the policy cover all groups: gender; ethnic origin; age (where appropriate); disability; transgender; ex-offenders; any others identified as underachieving?
 4. Does the subcontractor have policies for safeguarding young people, vulnerable adults and also promotes British Values through its Prevent duty plan- How is this communicated, and awareness measured?
-Do these policies include staff recruitment and vetting, training of all staff and learners, dealing with allegations and concerns, whistle- blowing, and checking employers and workplaces where appropriate and based on assessment of risk?
+Do these policies include staff recruitment and vetting, training of all staff and learners, dealing with allegations and concerns, whistle-blowing, and checking employers and workplaces where appropriate and based on assessment of risk?
 5. Does the subcontractor have a policy for preventing and dealing effectively with bullying and harassment?
 How is this communicated to learners, and effectiveness measured?
 6. Does the subcontractor comply with the new data protection legislation, GDPR?
-How will they communicate learner information to the mainprovider?
+How will they communicate learner information to the main provider?
 7. Does the subcontractor intend to subcontract any part of the provision to another provider? ' 8.
 Does the subcontractor have appropriately qualified and trained staff to deliver the proposed contract effectively from its start?
 Please provide evidence.
 What measures are put in place for temporary staff?
 9. Does the subcontractor have the physical resources to deliver the proposed contract effectively from its start?
 Please provide evidence.
 10. Does the subcontractor have appropriate learner support arrangements, including support for learners with disabilities and learning difficulties?
 Please provide evidence.
 11. Does the subcontractor have information, advice and guidance arrangements for learners?
 How is this communicated to the learners?
 12. Does the subcontractor have a policy on promoting the health and well-being of learners?
 How is this communicated to, and promoted with learners?
 13. Does the subcontractor have a policy and processes for dealing effectively with complaints and compliments?
 What is the processes, and are learners/employers aware of how to do this?
 14. Does the subcontractor have a clear policy on learner discipline and sanctions?
 Are the learners aware of this process?
 How are employers notified of this, if necessary?
 15. How effective are the subcontractor's arrangements for communicating with learners?
 How is this effectiveness measured?
 16. How effective are the subcontractor's arrangements for communicating with employers?
 How are arrangements communicated, and how is the effectiveness measured?
-17. Has the subcontractor a track record of implementing, reviewing and improving policies?
-How often are policies refreshed?
-Please provide an example of an recently reviewed/improved policy?
-18. Does this review focus on the impact of policies on learners?
+17. 18.
+Does this review focus on the impact of policies on learners?
 How do you measure the impact?
 19. Does the subcontractor have appropriate quality assurance arrangements: audits, self-assessment reports and improvement plans, internal and external verification of assessment?
 Please provide evidence for each.
 20. Does the subcontractor have at least a "Good" Ofsted grade?
 When was the last Ofsted full or monitoring visit?
 Please provide evidence.
 21. Are there any potential conflicts of interest that either party are aware of?
 22. Does the subcontractor have a current RoATP status, and what is the date of registration?
 Please provide evidence 23.
-For registered "supporting providers" please confirm that you do not receive more than £500,000, or £100,000 ( if you are a new provider) in any one year?
+For registered "supporting providers" please confirm that you do not receive more than £500,000, or £100,000 (if you are a new provider) in any one year?
 Please provide evidence.
+24. Does the subcontractor confirm that it has not entered into any agreement for brokerage.
+By brokerage we mean the provision by a third party of services, for a fee, to source delivery subcontractors to deliver, on behalf of yourself.

 Due Diligence conducted by Siemens Representative

-In the presence of Sub-Contractor Representative \\\\\
+In the presence of

+Subcontractor Representative

-Date Due Diligence conducted \\\\\
+Date Due Diligence conducted